CAC-Livestream Plugin Issues

 I only get a 404 error.
 I'm a little worried about this as the CAC-Livestream plugin on the Commons doesn't include any documentation of how to use the shortcode.

-#2 Updated by Dominic Giglio over 6 years ago
+#2 Updated by Dominic Giglio about 9 years ago

 This is weird.
 It looks as if the very first iteration of my shortcode was committed to the repo for release.
 I remember writing the code that's currently in the 1.4.6 release and therefore live on the site now.
 But I also updated this code to expand it so that it uses html5 video first and then falls back on flash when it's not available.